 EPA Pacific Southwest has provided funding to both the South Coast Air Quality Management District and the San Joaquin Valley Air Pollution Control District to help spur early-stage, innovative technologies that need further testing and demonstration prior to massive deployment and commercialization.
-Please note that not all of the projects listed below are necessarily finalized and confirmed.
+Please note that the projects listed below are a subset of those funded and are not necessarily confirmed.
 Once finalized, these projects will reflect such.

 South Coast Air Quality Management District (AQMD) Technology Advancement

-- Heavy-Duty Class 8 Electric Trucks: TransPower will develop and demonstrate two heavy-duty battery electric Class 8 trucks as well as develop the manufacturing capability for the electric drive system in California.
+This project will develop and demonstrate heavy-duty battery electric trucks, as well as develop the manufacturing capability for the electric drive system in California.
 The initial focus will be on the drayage market where the low-range duty-cycle will match well with the operational restrictions of a large, all battery-electric vehicle.
-The project has two overarching objectives: to demonstrate a superior electric drive technology for heavy-duty trucks, and to use this demonstration project as a springboard for rapid commercialization of a modular electric drive system.
 The electrification of transportation technologies has the potential to significantly reduce criteria pollutant and greenhouse gas emissions.
 This can provide substantial benefits to communities, neighborhoods, and school areas where these vehicles operate.
 Press release announcing showcased trucks

 San Joaquin Valley Air Pollution Control District